itchio/butler/docs/steam-sync.md

   1. `butler steam-login` connects a Steam account.
 Steam only serves depot content to a logged-in account.
   2. `butler steam-key` stores a publisher Web API key.
-It proves which apps your partner account controls. butler only syncs those.
+It's used to prove which apps your partner account controls. butler only supports syncing those.
   3. `butler steam-sync APPID user/game` maps the depots of that app to itch.io channels, downloads them, and pushes.
 Run it with `--dry-run` first to see the plan without downloading anything.

-After that, run `butler steam-sync` again after each Steam release.
-Channels that already have the current Steam build are skipped.
+Like `butler push` it will either create a new channel on itch.io, or push a patch to the existing channel if you've already run a sync.

 ## Logging in to Steam